-“Who are my people?”Leader:
+“Who are my people?”Conductor:

 “We are trying to unlock that thing in the participants that will enable them to consider themselves human in the largest sense of it… and also to have a critical distance towards what they are living and experiencing on a daily basis.”